Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 My mother was careful to explain that evil seeks to deny both our political freedom on earth and the spiritual freedom we attain through Christ.
 Even as a child, I understood that the freedoms afforded me by my country were mine to both appreciate and protect.

-Conversations with my mother gave me an appreciation for the Christian concepts found in American history and a strong desire to practice my civic responsibilities.
+Conversations with my mother gave me an appreciation for the Christian concepts found in American history.
+I developed a strong desire to practice my civic responsibilities.
 I’ve since found that taking the time to share personal stories and explain the biblical connection to freedom has worked to inspire my own children.

 Where to start

-July Fourth offers the perfect opportunity to introduce children to the Judeo-Christian principles on which our country was established, and I have found that reading the Declaration of Independence with my family is a great place to start.
+July Fourth offers the perfect opportunity to introduce children to the Judeo-Christian principles.
+Our country was established on these concepts.
+I have found that reading the Declaration of Independence with my family is a great place to start.
 Print out a transcript of the Declaration at archives.gov.
-Ask your children to circle the references to God and Christian principles; then talk about each sentence together.
+Ask your children to circle the references to God and Christian principles.
+Then talk about each sentence together.

 Another great point of discussion for my family has centered on the Christian influence found in so much of our rich American history.
-Great resources can be found at wallbuilders.com, outlining everything from the Scriptures and prayers engraved on national monuments to the prayers and favorite Bible verses of our nation’s presidents.
+Find great resources at wallbuilders.com.
+Discover Scriptures and prayers engraved on national monuments to the prayers and favorite Bible verses of our nation’s presidents.

-My family is blessed to live in the Northeast, where road trips can easily include a scavenger hunt to find signs of our Christian heritage.
-If you can’t visit monuments or government buildings in person, consider an “online scavenger hunt” where family members can race to see who finds the most Scripture references by researching American history online.
-If your children are too young to browse the Web, another option is listening to Adventures in Odyssey: For God and Country.
-This CD is designed for children and includes humor, inspiring real-life stories and fantastic audio dramas.
+My family lives in the Northeast.
+Here, road trips can easily include a scavenger hunt to find signs of our Christian heritage.
+If you can’t visit monuments or government buildings in person.
+Consider an online scavenger hunt where family members can race to see who finds the most Scripture references by researching American history.
+Listen to Adventures in Odyssey: For God and Country.
+Designed for children, this adventure includes humor.
+Based on truth, the real-life stories and fantastic audio dramas inspire.

 Enthusiastic citizens

 Equipping our kids to appreciate their freedoms may at times seem like a wearisome task.
-That’s when the words of President Ronald Reagan inspire me to teach my children to value their duty and right to be heard.
+Words by President Ronald Reagan inspire me to teach my children to value their duty and right to be heard.
 Reagan declared: “Freedom is never more than one generation away from extinction.
 We didn’t pass it to our children in the bloodstream.
-It must be fought for, protected and handed on for them to do the same.”
+Freedom must be fought for, protected, and handed on for them to do the same.”

-My mom inspired me to want to be a champion of freedom.
-Just as I grew to have an enthusiasm for participating in our society because my mother’s joy and excitement was infectious, I believe that my children will grow to be enthusiastic citizens.
-They will realize that because our nation was built on Judeo-Christian principles, it’s easy to be good citizens — both as Christians and as Americans.
+Thankfully, my mom inspired me to want to be a champion of freedom.
+I grew to have an enthusiasm for participating in our society because my mother’s joy and excitement was infectious.
+I believe that my children will grow to be enthusiastic citizens.
+They understand our nation is built on Judeo-Christian principles.
+It’s easy to be good citizens — both as Christians and as Americans.

 About the Author